2-positive contractive projections on noncommutative $\mathrm{L}^p$-spaces: Introduction

-The description of general contractively complemented subspaces of noncommutative $\L^p$-spaces is an open problem raised explicitly in \cite[page 99]{ArF2}.
-If $p=1$, Friedman and Russo \cite{FrB} have given a description of the ranges of contractive projections on preduals (=noncommutative $\L^1$-spaces) of von Neumann algebras.
+The description of general contractively complemented subspaces of noncommutative $\L^p$-spaces is an open problem raised explicitly in \cite[p.~99]{ArF92}.
+If $p=1$, Friedman and Russo \cite{FrB85} have given a description of the ranges of contractive projections on preduals (=noncommutative $\L^1$-spaces) of von Neumann algebras.
 Such a subspace is isometric to the predual of a $\mathrm{JW}^*$-triple, that is a weak* closed subspace of the space $\B(H,K)$ of bounded operators between Hilbert spaces $H$ and $K$ which is closed under the triple product $xy^*z+zy^*x$.
 Actually, the Friedman-Russo result is valid for projections acting on the predual of a $\mathrm{JW}^*$-triple, not just on the predual of a von Neumann algebra.

-Since Pisier's work \cite{Pis5} \cite{Pis6}, we can consider noncommutative $\L^p$-spaces and their complemented subspaces in the framework of operator spaces and completely bounded maps.
-Using Arazy-Friedman Theorem, Le Merdy, Ricard and Roydor \cite[Th.
-1.1]{LRR} characterized the completely 1-complemented subspaces of $S^p$.
+Since Pisier's work \cite{Pis98} \cite{Pis03}, we can consider noncommutative $\L^p$-spaces and their complemented subspaces in the framework of operator spaces and completely bounded maps \cite{EfR00}.
+Using Arazy-Friedman Theorem, Le Merdy, Ricard and Roydor \cite[Theorem 1.1]{LRR09} characterized the completely 1-complemented subspaces of $S^p$.
 They turn out to be the direct sums of spaces of the form $S^p(H,K)$, where $H$ and $K$ are Hilbert spaces.
-The strategy of their proof is to examine individually each case provided by Arazy-Friedman Theorem.
-See also \cite{NO}, \cite{NeR} for related results.
+The strategy of their proof is to examine individually each case provided by Arazy-Friedman Theorem and to determine if the associated contractive projection is completely contractive.
+See also \cite{NO02}, \cite{NeR11} for related results.